43+ Remote Learning Activities for K-12: 2026 Guide

 3. Caption This!

 A single image, one perfect line: students craft a caption that nails context, tone, and purpose.
-It’s a fast, high-yield routine for analysis and word economy.
+It's a fast, high yield routine for analysis and word economy.

-Inquiry, Research & Curation
+Inquiry, Research, and Curation

-1. One-Question Deep Dive
+1. One Question Deep Dive

 One-Question Deep Dive Screenshot

-Given a single “wicked question,” students lateral-read across sources and produce a tight synthesis card.
-The constraint pushes discernment: what matters, what’s credible, what connects.
+Given a single "wicked question," students lateral read across sources and produce a tight synthesis card.
+The constraint pushes discernment: what matters, what's credible, what connects.

 2. Research and Develop a Topic